DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-vittorionavarro/README.md

 * Hamilton Path - passes through every nodes but does not go back to the starting point.
 * Matrices of Graphs - connected is 1; not connected is 0
 ![Screenshot](matrix.jpg)

+*Isomorphism of Graphs
+*Planar Graphs - graphs that can be drawn in the plane without the edges crossing each other.
+*Euler's Formula: r = e - v + 2